CMPE Accreditation and Student Outcomes

-Computer Engineering graduates from UMBC will be successful practitioners of the art and science of engineering in computer-related fields, using the problem-solving skills, technical expertise, and knowledge of professional practices obtained at UMBC to contribute to the success of their organizations and advance their careers.
+Computer Engineering graduates from UMBC will be successful practitioners of the art and science of engineering in computer-related fields, using the problem-solving skills, technical expertise, teamwork experience, and knowledge of professional practices obtained at UMBC to contribute to the success of their organizations and advance their careers.
 To successfully adapt to the rapid changes in computer technology, UMBC Computer Engineers will be engaged in life-long learning, including, where appropriate, graduate school training in professional and technical skills at the Masters and PhD levels.

 To achieve the overall Program Educational Objectives, our Computer Engineering curriculum educates students who, at the time of their graduation, have

 1) an ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics

 2) an ability to apply engineering design to produce solutions that meet specified needs with consideration of public health, safety, and welfare, as well as global, cultural, social, environmental, and economic factors